lolmam/Ralsei-Avatar-Tutorial/README.md

 - Move the **Ralsei** folder into the opened `avatars` folder.

 ## 6. Select Your Avatar
-Return to Minecraft, and select “Ralsei Deltarune” from the left panel in the Figura menu.
+Return to Minecraft, and select **"Ralsei Deltarune"** from the left panel in the Figura menu.

 ## 7. You're All Set!
 Your custom Ralsei avatar should now appear in-game.
 Enjoy!